Any actions you undertake based on the information provided in this website is at your own risk. Please read disclaimer before proceeding.

 With public services being close to free, they tend to be plagued by overcrowding woes and in need of facilities upgrades.
 At the same time, doctors in the public sector are highly experienced in specialised and critical cases.

-For out-patient visits, we tended to choose private options being faster, smoother, and providing access to newer and better facilities .
+For out-patient visits, we tended to choose private options being faster, smoother, and for access to newer and better facilities .
 Available at comparatively reasonable cost, our average trips to a private doctor ranged from €30 to €50.
 Private care is not, however, always available on smaller islands.

 – – – MINOR AILMENTS – – –